observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHeatmap(latencyHeatmap.getChild("count"), latencyHeatmap.getChild("route"), {y1: 0.5, y2: 10_000, canvas: latencyByRouteCanvas, color: routeColor, width, label: "Duration (ms)"}))}
 </div>

 The plot above shows a sample of ${d3.sum(latencyHeatmap.getChild("count")).toLocaleString("en-US")} requests to Observable servers over a 7-day period.
-Each dot is colored by the associated route.
+Color encodes the associated route.
 Hover to see the route.

 <div class="note small">
   Since the image is discrete, this scatterplot is effectively a heatmap: each pixel corresponds to a 5-minute time interval and some narrow latency band, while color encodes the most-frequent route within the pixel.
 There are many routes, so categorical colors are recycled; yet much like political maps, color reveals boundaries.
 </div>

-The detail in this plot is astonishing: we get a sense of the varying performance of different routes, and see intriguing temporal patterns in requests.
+The detail in this plot is astonishing: it shows the varying performance of different routes, and intriguing temporal patterns.
 We’ll tease apart these patterns in a bit.
 First let’s better understand what we’re looking at.

-If we collapse *x*→ (time), we get a more traditional view of latency: a stacked histogram colored by route.
-This view focuses on server performance: for example ${routeSwatch("/documents/@{login}")} requests tend to be slow (~1 second), and ${routeSwatch("/avatar/{hash}")} tends to vary widely.
-Performance is contextualized by showing how much traffic routes receive in aggregate: for example the popular ${routeSwatch("/d/{id}.js")} and ${routeSwatch("/@{login}/{slug}.js")} routes power [notebook imports](https://observablehq.com/@observablehq/import), so we want them to be fast (and they are).
+Collapsing *x*→ (time) gives a more traditional view of latency: a stacked histogram colored by route.
+This view focuses on performance.
+Notice ${routeSwatch("/documents/@{login}")} tends to be slow (~1 second), and ${routeSwatch("/avatar/{hash}")} tends to vary widely.
+Performance is contextualized by showing how much traffic routes receive in aggregate: area is proportional to request volume.
+The popular ${routeSwatch("/d/{id}.js")} and ${routeSwatch("/@{login}/{slug}.js")} routes power [notebook imports](https://observablehq.com/@observablehq/import), so we want them to be fast (and they are).

 ```js
 const latencyHistogram = FileAttachment("data/latency-histogram.arrow").arrow();